Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Preliminaries

 Formally, let $\mathcal{C}^{\pi^s}(x)$ and $\mathcal{C}^{\pi^w}(x)$ denote the confidence scores of the strong and weak models on prompt $x$, respectively, where confidence is computed from the pairwise preference score.
 A blind-spot deceptive case occurs when the strong model is wrong and confidently so, i.e., $\mathcal{C}^{\pi^s}(x) < 0.5 - \tau$, while the weak model lies within an uncertainty band around the decision boundary, i.e., $|\mathcal{C}^{\pi^w}(x)-0.5| < \tau$.
 We therefore define blind-spot deception at threshold $\tau$ as

-This definition isolates failures that arise in weak-supervisor blind spots, rather than cases where both weak and strong models simply make the same confident mistake.
-We also consider a broader auxiliary deception metric in the appendix.
+This definition isolates failures that arise in weak-model blind spots, rather than cases where both weak and strong models simply make the same confident mistake.
+We also consider a broader auxiliary deception metric in the supplementary material.